davidstump/SwiftPhoenixClient/README.md

 ## Usage

-Using the Swift Phoenix Client is extremely easy (and familiar if have used the phoenix.s client).
+Using the Swift Phoenix Client is extremely easy (and familiar if you have used the phoenix.js client).

 See the [Usage Guide](https://github.com/davidstump/SwiftPhoenixClient/wiki/Usage-Guide) for details instructions.
 You can also check out the [documentation](http://davidstump.github.io/SwiftPhoenixClient/)